openvinotoolkit/openvino/README.md

 **User documentation**

-The latest documentation for OpenVINO™ Toolkit is available [here](https://docs.openvino.ai/).
-This documentation contains detailed information about all OpenVINO components, providing you with essential details to create applications using OpenVINO without requiring source code modifications.
+The latest documentation for OpenVINO™ Toolkit is available at [docs.openvino.ai](https://docs.openvino.ai/).
+This documentation contains detailed information about all OpenVINO components, providing you with essential details to create applications using OpenVINO.

 **Developer documentation**

 [Developer documentation](./docs/dev/index.md) on GitHub contains information about architectural decisions implemented within OpenVINO components.
 It offers all the essential information required for contributing to OpenVINO.
+See [How to build OpenVINO](./docs/dev/build.md) to get more information about the OpenVINO build process.

-For additional resources and information, you can explore:
+For additional resources, you can read:

 * [Product Page](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html)
 * [Release Notes](https://www.intel.com/content/www/us/en/developer/articles/release-notes/openvino/2023-1.html)